qwx9/strangepg/README.md

 ## Known bugs

 Major bugs:
-- Coarsening does not update strawk tables
+- Coarsening does not update strawk tables.
 - Layouting is slow and larger graphs show up as a ball at the center of the screen: this is the initial state for any of the layouting algorithms, but because it is shown in real time and the algorithms currently used being slow